Pennsylvania Expungement Lawyers

 - Have you made positive changes to your life since the offense(s)?

 - What is the specific need for clemency (i.e. the pardon)?

 - What is the impact on the victim(s) of the offense(s)?

 What is the Process if You Are Granted a Hearing?

 At the hearing, you will be given an opportunity to tell your story to the Board.
 The Board Members may ask you questions during your allotted time.
-The Board will then vote on whether or not to recommend your application to the Governor for review.
-An application will be recommended if three (3) out of five (5) Board Members vote to recommend the application.
-If your application is recommended to the Governor, he will review the application and decide whether or not to grant the pardon.
+The Board will then vote on whether or not to recommend your application to the Governor for review, which will occur if 3 out of 5 Board Members vote to recommend the application.
+If recommended to the Governor, he will review the application and decide whether or not to grant the pardon.

 What Happens if Your Application is Rejected by the Board or the Governor?

 If your application does not receive the necessary votes for a public hearing, for recommendation to the Governor or the Governor rejects your application, then your application is done.
 There is no appeal of the Board's decision or the Governor's decision.
 You may reapply after waiting one year from the first denial and two years from a second or subsequent denial.

 What Happens if the Governor Grants Your Pardon?